-Tanya assists in the production of an array of reports including preliminary ecological appraisals, management plans, EPSM Licences and detailed desk studies.
-She conducts sonogram analysis and helps with data management.
-During her time at GES she has gained CAD skills which she uses for site mapping and is building on her knowledge of UK and EU protective species legislation, the UK planning system and various mitigation methods.
+Having continued to develop her skills and knowledge, Tanya produces an array of technical reports including; Preliminary Ecological Appraisals, Management Plans and detailed desk studies.
+She conducts sonogram analysis and helps with data management and assists with the drafting of EPSM Licences.
+During her time at GES she has become proficient in the use of CAD and has built on her knowledge of UK and EU protective species legislation, the UK planning system and various mitigation methods.

-Tanya is a graduate member of the Chartered Institute of Ecology and Environmental Management and has gained a BSc (Hons) in Applied Animal Behavioural Science and Welfare from the University of Greenwich and a MSc in Advanced Wildlife Conservation in Practice from Bristol University, undertaking her thesis in the efficacy of reptile translocations for effective conservation.
-This helped develop her keen interest in reptile and amphibian ecology.
+A Qualifying Member of the Chartered Institute of Ecology and Environmental Management, Tanya has gained a BSc (Hons) in Applied Animal Behavioral Science and Welfare from the University of Greenwich.
+Her thesis subject of ‘the efficacy of reptile translocations for effective conservation’ also enable her to gain an MSc in Advanced Wildlife Conservation from Bristol University.

-Outside of work, Tanya enjoys going for afternoon tea’s, baking and is an avid netball player and has been playing competitively for several years.
+Outside of work, Tanya enjoys nothing more than going for afternoon tea’s, baking and playing netball to competition standard.

 Steve has been asisting Greenspace Ecological Solutions as a field surveyor for several years.
 Steve holds a Natural England (NE) Dormice Survey Licence and also trains ecologists and volunteers to gain their own NE Dormice Survey Licence.... read more...